What is a sympathectomy?

 What are the risks of sympathectomy?

-As with any surgery that requires anesthesia, risks include breathing problems or reactions to the medications used to help you relax during the procedure.
+As with any surgery that requires anesthesia, risks include breathing problems or reactions to the medicines used to help you relax during the procedure.
 Other possible risks include:

 - More sweating in other parts of the body